ansys/actions/doc/source/check-licenses-action/index.rst

 - Changes must only include additions to the files, so they contain the complete list of licenses used across the entire PyAnsys ecosystem.
-- The file must end with a blank line.
 - The content of both files has to be alphabetically sorted.